Walid-Ahmed/BenchMark_deep-learning-models/README.md

 Each available  network is identified by a unique I.D.  , the type  of network can be infereded from the i.d.

-These are the list of avilabile I.D.s ["InceptionV3","ResNet50","VGG16","VGG19","NASNetMobile","NASNetLarge","InceptionResNetV2","MobileNet","DenseNet121","DenseNet169","DenseNet201"]
+These are the list of avilabile I.D.s:
+["InceptionV3","ResNet50","VGG16","VGG19","NASNetMobile","NASNetLarge","InceptionResNetV2","MobileNet","DenseNet121","DenseNet169","DenseNet201"]

 ## Download benchmark model